 Waiver is an equitable doctrine, meaning it is concerned with fairness.
 The general rule is that when a LL learns that T has breached the rental agreement in a manner entitling the LL to terminate the lease, the LL stands at a cross-road: the LL may proceed to terminate the lease or instead choose to continue on.
 The LL may not, however, behave in a way that is misleading.
 That is to say, the LL may not behave as though s/he intends to continue with the lease and then terminate the lease.
 A LL with the right to evict a T for violation of a no-pet provision in the lease may not give the animal dog biscuits in the morning and sue for eviction in the afternoon.
+Nor may a LL accept a late rent payment in the morning and sue for eviction in the afternoon.
 If the tenant fails to pay on June 1st, but the LL accepts June rent on the 10th, the LL has taken one step down the path of continuing on with the lease.